sagemath/trac_to_gh/Issue 3585.md

 # Issue 3585: time_series -- lots of numerical noise in the doctests

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3585

 Original creator: was